-The sun had sunk behind the castle’s hill, making way for the night that would always be known as the end of the Crosset Famine.
+The sun had disappeared behind the castle’s hill, making way for the night that would always be known as the end of the Crosset Famine.

-Bailiff Johnsy’s plan was straightforward: Get the boy, and they get the food.
+Bailiff Johnsy’s plan was straightforward: Get the boy, and they would get the food.

 He didn’t give any directions for everything in between.

 The only light came from a lamp held by the man in the lead, Draken Armorheim the Farmer.
 Most of the lamp’s oil had burned away while they were lost, and they must hurtle free of the forest before its last light flickered out.
 They couldn’t camp out and wait another night; there was no telling how many more of their children, women and elders would succumb to hunger during that night.

 No, it all ends tonight.

 The lamplight fell upon a fallen tree lying squarely on their path, reaching up to Draken’s middle.
 Sighing in relief at the landmark, Draken carefully set his lamp on the log and prepared himself for the climb.
 He had just swung his first leg up over the curve of the trunk when commotion broke out down the line.